Health insurance: Switzerland

 The insured person has full freedom of choice among the approximately 60 recognized healthcare providers competent to treat their condition (in their region) on the understanding that the costs are covered by the insurance up to the level of the official tariff.
 There is freedom of choice when selecting an insurance company to which one pays a premium, usually on a monthly basis.
 The insured person pays the insurance premium for the basic plan up to 8% of their personal income.
 If a premium is higher than this, the government gives the insured person a cash subsidy to pay for any additional premium.

 The compulsory insurance can be supplemented by private "complementary" insurance policies that allow for coverage of some of the treatment categories not covered by the basic insurance or to improve the standard of room and service in case of hospitalization.
 This can include complementary medicine, routine dental treatment and private ward hospitalization, which are not covered by the compulsory insurance.

 As far as the compulsory health insurance is concerned, the insurance companies cannot set any conditions relating to age, sex or state of health for coverage.
 Although the level of premium can vary from one company to another, they must be identical within the same company for all insured persons of the same age group and region, regardless of sex or state of health.
 This does not apply to complementary insurance, where premiums are risk-based.

-Switzerland has an infant mortality rate of about 3.6 out of 1,000.
-The general life expectancy in 2012 was for men 80.5 years compared to 84.7 years for women.
-These are the world's best figures.